Best Agentless Discovery Tools for ITAM

 Cons:

-• Full features only available in the most expensive edition
+• Feature Availability: Full features are only available in the most expensive editions, which might be a limitation for some users.

 The Open-AudIT software runs on Windows Server and Linux.
 There is also a SaaS version available.
 The on-premises system is offered for free as a Community Edition, which includes asset discovery but not all of the features of the paid packages.
 The other two options are Professional and Enterprise.
 You can use the Professional Edition free forever to monitor up to 20 devices.
 You can also get a 30-day free trial of the full Professional Edition.